nickrobison/nickrobison-www/tmpl/blog/2013-04-10-book-review-where-the-conflict-really-lies.md

-I don't normally write book reviews, for a time I gave it a shot, but it turned out to be incredibly tedious for both the writer and the reader; however, over the past 4 months I've had the opportunity to be involved in a faculty/graduate student luncheon here at UW discussing <a title="Alvin Plantinga" href="http://en.wikipedia.org/wiki/Alvin_Plantinga" target="_blank">Dr. Alvin Plantinga's</a> new book _Where the Conflict Really Lies: Science, Religion, & Naturalism_ and I thought it deserved a bit of discussion here.
+I don&#8217;t normally write book reviews, for a time I gave it a shot, but it turned out to be incredibly tedious for both the writer and the reader; however, over the past 4 months I&#8217;ve had the opportunity to be involved in a faculty/graduate student luncheon here at UW discussing <a title="Alvin Plantinga" href="http://en.wikipedia.org/wiki/Alvin_Plantinga" target="_blank">Dr. Alvin Plantinga&#8217;s</a> new book _Where the Conflict Really Lies: Science, Religion, & Naturalism_ and I thought it deserved a bit of discussion here.

 <figure style="width: 300px" class="wp-caption alignnone">